Interstate 4: Recent Greater Orlando history

-Connection with Wekiva Parkway (SR 429)
+The Wekiva Parkway—a 25 mi segment of SR 429—connects to SR 417 at the I-4 interchange in Sanford.
+Together with SR 417 and a 3.4 mi section of I-4, it completes the beltway around Orlando.
+On October 21, 2022, the first part of this connection opened to traffic, with the westbound I-4 to southbound SR 429 ramp opening to traffic, along with the section of the southbound lanes between the ramp and SR 46.
 After spending $255 million, FDOT completed the Wekiva Parkway by building 2.63 miles of expressway between Orange Boulevard and the I-4/SR 417 junction in Sanford.
 The project was completed on January 26, 2024, completing the beltway around Central Florida.
 The project also involves building future I-4 Beyond the Ultimate lanes from SR 417 to SR 46.

-Moving Florida Forward Infrastructure Initiative

-As part of the $7 Billion dollar Moving Florida Forward Infrastructure initiative, the section of I-4 from U.S. 27 in Polk County to World Drive in Osceola County was identified as an area of critical need.
-The construction for 2 additional lanes, one in each direction between U.S. 27 and World Drive began in late 2024 and was completed by April 2025, 8 months ahead of schedule and opened for traffic the last week of April delivering congestion relief to one of state's most congested sections of roadway.
+As part of the $7 billion project known as the Moving Florida Forward Infrastructure initiative, the section of I-4 from U.S. 27 in Polk County to World Drive in Osceola County was identified as an area of critical need.
+The construction of two additional lanes, one in each direction between U.S. 27 and World Drive began in late 2024 and was completed by April 2025, 8 months ahead of schedule and opened to traffic the last week of April, delivering congestion relief to one of the state's most congested sections of roadway.